 A non-AP HE STA that transmits an HE SU PPDU or HE ER SU PPDU to a STA that is not a member of the transmitting STA’s HE BSS shall set the TXVECTOR parameter BSS_COLOR to 0.

-[1022]
+[1022]NOTE - An HE AP that is starting an infrastructure BSS or an HE STA that is starting an IBSS or MBSS selects a nonzero BSS Color as described in 26.17.3.2 (Initial BSS color).